nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

 ## Re-run / idempotency behavior

-The sync is idempotent — running it repeatedly converges Nautobot to match Proxmox:
+The sync is idempotent.
+Each run brings Nautobot in line with Proxmox:

 - Unchanged objects are left untouched, changed attributes are updated, and new objects are created.
-- Only objects previously stamped with the `last_synced_from_proxmox_on` custom field are considered for update or deletion, so objects you created manually are never modified or removed.
+- Only objects with the `last_synced_from_proxmox_on` custom field are updated or deleted.
+Manually created objects are not modified.
 - **Deleted when they disappear from Proxmox:** `VirtualMachine`, `VMInterface`, and node `Interface` objects.
-- **Never deleted by a sync (preserved):** `Prefix`, `IPAddress`, `Device` (nodes), `Cluster`, and `ClusterGroup`.
-This is deliberate — a cluster-filtered run does not see every object, and these are shared IPAM/DCIM records that should not be destroyed by virtualization syncs.
+- **Not deleted by a sync:** `Prefix`, `IPAddress`, `Device` (nodes), `Cluster`, and `ClusterGroup`.
+A cluster-filtered run does not see every object, and these records may be shared with other data.
-- Primary IPs (for both VMs and nodes) and intra-node interface links (bridge / bond / VLAN parent) are resolved in a **post-pass after the main sync**, since they require the interfaces and IPs to exist first.
-They appear correct only once the job finishes.
+- Primary IPs (VMs and nodes) and node interface links (bridge, bond, VLAN parent) are set after the main sync, once the referenced interfaces and IPs exist.
 - Each run re-stamps the SSoT tag and the `last_synced_from_proxmox_on` custom field.
-- The job runs with `CONTINUE_ON_FAILURE`, so an error on one object does not abort the whole sync;
-  check the job log for any per-object warnings.
+- The job runs with `CONTINUE_ON_FAILURE`, so an error on one object does not stop the sync.
+Check the job log for per-object warnings.

 ## Limitations

-Keep these constraints in mind when relying on the synced data:

-- **One-way and read-only.** The integration only reads from Proxmox VE and writes into Nautobot.
-It never modifies your Proxmox cluster, and there is no Nautobot → Proxmox direction.
+- **One-way sync.** Data flows from Proxmox VE to Nautobot only.
-- **VM IP discovery depends on the source.** QEMU VM IP addresses come from the **QEMU guest agent**, so a QEMU VM only reports IPs when it is **powered on** and has the agent installed and running.
+- **QEMU VM IPs require the guest agent.** QEMU VM IP addresses come from the QEMU guest agent, so they are only reported for running VMs with the agent installed.
+VMs without a reachable agent are synced without IPs.
 LXC container IPs come from the container config and do not need an agent.
-VMs without a reachable agent simply sync with no interface IPs.
-- **Some objects are never deleted.** `Prefix`, `IPAddress`, `Device` (nodes), `Cluster`, and `ClusterGroup` are preserved even if they disappear from Proxmox (they may be shared with other data, and cluster-filtered runs don't see everything).
-Only `VirtualMachine`, `VMInterface`, and node `Interface` objects are removed when they vanish from the source.
-Clean those up manually if needed.
+- **Some objects are not deleted.** `Prefix`, `IPAddress`, `Device` (nodes), `Cluster`, and `ClusterGroup` remain in Nautobot after they are removed from Proxmox and must be cleaned up manually.
-- **Only SSoT-managed objects are touched.** Objects must carry the `last_synced_from_proxmox_on` custom field to be updated or deleted by the sync, so anything you created by hand is never altered.
-The **SSoT Synced from Proxmox** tag (configurable via the config's *SSoT Tag Name*) is applied alongside the custom field for visibility in the Nautobot UI, but is cosmetic only — it has no effect on what the sync manages.
+- **Only managed objects are changed.** The sync only updates or deletes objects that have the `last_synced_from_proxmox_on` custom field.
+The SSoT tag (set by the config's **SSoT Tag** field) does not affect this.
-- **Cluster Filters scope Virtual Machines only.** The job's *Cluster Filters* option restricts which VMs are synced; nodes, interfaces, prefixes, and IPs are not narrowed by it.
+- **Cluster Filters apply to Virtual Machines only.** Nodes, interfaces, prefixes, and IPs are not filtered.
-- **Link-local addresses are skipped by default.** Link-local / APIPA addresses on VM interfaces are ignored unless you disable *Ignore Link Local* in the config.
+- **Link-local addresses are skipped by default.** Link-local and APIPA addresses on VM interfaces are ignored unless *Ignore Link Local* is disabled in the config.
-- **Status maps must reference existing statuses.** Values in the VM and IP status maps must be names of Nautobot `Status` objects that already exist; the config is rejected on save otherwise.
+- **Status maps must reference existing statuses.** Values in the VM and IP status maps must name existing Nautobot `Status` objects.
-- **Resource values are rounded.** Memory is stored in whole **MB** and disk in whole **GB** (rounded down from the bytes Proxmox reports), so very small values may display as `0`.
+- **Resource values are rounded down.** Memory is stored in whole MB and disk in whole GB, so very small values may display as `0`.
-- **Token authentication only.** The integration authenticates with a Proxmox **API token**; username /password login is not supported.
+- **Token authentication only.** Username/password login is not supported.
-- **Running this alongside the vSphere integration may cause the SSoT tag to disappear and reappear.** If both are enabled, a vSphere sync may delete the "SSoT Synced from Proxmox" tag (vSphere doesn't scope its own tag cleanup to tags it created).
-This is harmless: the tag is purely cosmetic, sync scoping doesn't depend on it, and the next Proxmox VE sync recreates it automatically.
-This is a known issue with how the vSphere integration handles Tags, not something specific to this integration's setup.
+- **The vSphere integration may delete the SSoT tag.** vSphere tag cleanup is not limited to its own tags, so a vSphere sync can remove the "SSoT Synced from Proxmox" tag.
+The next Proxmox VE sync recreates it, and sync behavior is not affected.